Grum999/KritaBuilder/README.md

 > Example:
 > Get list of environments, with their size and data source location
 > ```bash
-> ./kbuilder list --size --source-uri
+> ./kbuilder list --size --paths
 > ```